RemyG/remyg.ovh/blog/_posts/2019-02-28-deploying-jekyll-with-gitlabci.md

 tags:
   - Jekyll
   - GitLabCI
+description: Automated deployment of a Jekyll website, using a GitLabCI pipeline.
 ---

 My blog is based on [Jekyll][jekyll], a static website generator.
 This means that the pages need to be generated before they're deployed.
 Until recently, I used to build the content locally using a [Jekyll Docker image][jekyll-image], commit and push the generated content to my [GitHub repo][github-repo], SSH to my web server, and pull the changes from the repo.